Back to writing

 └── autoreload.sh # Dev auto-reload

 Go doesn’t need deep nesting.
-A handlers package, a models package, and a middleware package cover most small-to-medium APIs.
-Only split further when you genuinely need to.
+A handlers package, models, and middleware cover most small-to-medium APIs.
+Split further when you have a real reason to.

 Auto-Reload in Development